arut/nginx-dav-ext-module/README.rst

 About
 =====

-Standard nginx ngx_http_dav_module_ provides partial WebDAV_ implementation and only supports GET,HEAD,PUT,DELETE,MKCOL,COPY,MOVE methods.
+Standard nginx_ ngx_http_dav_module_ provides partial WebDAV_ implementation and
+only supports GET,HEAD,PUT,DELETE,MKCOL,COPY,MOVE methods.

-For full WebDAV_ support in nginx you need to enable the standard ngx_http_dav_module_ as well as this module for the missing methods.
+For full WebDAV_ support in nginx_ you need to enable the standard ngx_http_dav_module_ as well as this module for the missing methods.

 Build
 =====

-Building nginx with the module:
+Building nginx_ with the module:

 .. code-block:: bash

     # static module
     $ ./configure --with-http_dav_module --add-module=/path/to/nginx-dav-ext-module

     # dynamic module
     $ ./configure --with-http_dav_module --add-dynamic-module=/path/to/nginx-dav-ext-module

-.. note:: Trying to compile nginx with this module but without ngx_http_dav_module_ will result in compilation error.
+.. important:: Trying to compile nginx with this module but without ngx_http_dav_module_ will result in compilation error.